Glossary of Lending Terms

 Debt Service Ratio (DSR)

 The maximum percentage of an applicant’s wage (Monthly, Fortnightly or Weekly), which will support loan repayments over the agreed loan term.
 Generally, lenders set a maximum DSR between 30% to 50%.

 A Deposit Bond / Guarantee acts as a substitute for the cash deposit required by the purchaser between signing a contract of sale and settlement on a property.
 It acts as a guarantee of the deposit payment.
 At settlement, the purchaser simply pays the full purchase price including the deposit.

-The initial fee paid to a lender to cover basic costs in setting up a loan from initial interview to loan draw down.
-Not payable with some lenders, also called an Application Fee.
+The initial fee paid to a lender to cover basic costs in setting up a loan from initial interview to loan drawdown.

-Fee imposed by some lenders where the borrower has sought refinance with another lender within the first few years of a loan.
+A fee once imposed by lenders where the loan was repaid/refinanced within the first few years of the life of the loan.
 These fees were banned by the Australian government on 30th June 2011.

-The document initially completed to collect personal and financial information from a potential client to allow the broker to establish if a borrower is eligible for a loan.
+The document initially completed collecting personal and financial information from a potential client to allow the broker to establish if a borrower is eligible for a loan.